All planning checklists

 Discuss hen party theme ideas

-Consider Glastonbury boho, Exmoor adventurer, or cider farm chic to set the tone for decorations and activities.
+Pick a loose theme like Glastonbury boho, Exmoor adventurer or cider farm chic to guide the weekend.

 Moderate·High impact